dlemire60/dlemire60.github.io/index.md

 full Page Setup dialog has three tabs that provide additional options such as vertical alignment of the page content (on the Layout tab in that dialog), which isn’t anywhere on the ribbon.

+[4]: If you want the skinny on how Microsoft defines the Ribbon interface, here’s <a target="_blank" href="https://docs.microsoft.com/en-us/windows/win32/uxguide/cmd-ribbons">an article</a> for you.
+It’s written as guidance for developers but fills you in on the terminology and the underlying thinking.
+The up-front part (first few screens) are plenty for the casual reader.

 ![](img/expand_group.png)